siva010928/multi-chat-mcp-server/README.md

-# Multi-Provider MCP Server (Google Chat & Beyond)
+# Multi-Provider MCP Server for Google Chat, Slack, and Teams

 <div align="center">
-  <h3>A modular, extensible framework for AI assistants to interact with chat platforms, with comprehensive Google Chat MCP support</h3>
+  <h3>A modular, extensible framework for AI assistants to interact with chat platforms, with comprehensive Google Chat MCP Server support</h3>
 </div>

 ## 🌟 Overview

-**Multi-Provider MCP Server** is an open-source tool designed to connect AI assistants with various chat platforms through the Model Control Protocol (MCP) interface.
+**Multi-Provider MCP Server** (also known as Multi Chat MCP) is an open-source tool designed to connect AI assistants with various chat platforms through the Model Control Protocol (MCP) interface.
 This project aims to help developers working in organizations that use Google Chat, Microsoft Teams, Slack, and other communication platforms to seamlessly integrate their chat spaces with AI assistants.

 While other MCP implementations may exist, they often provide only basic functionality that limits real-world applications.
-This project offers **production-ready Google Chat MCP implementation** with extensive features that address practical, everyday developer needs, as demonstrated in our [example use cases](#real-world-use-cases).
+This project offers a **production-ready Google Chat MCP Server implementation** with extensive features that address practical, everyday developer needs, as demonstrated in our [example use cases](#real-world-use-cases).

-As a developer-first project, Multi-Provider MCP Server enables engineering teams to build their own integrations rather than waiting for official implementations, especially for platforms like Microsoft Teams that don't yet have MCP servers available.
+As a developer-first project, Multi Chat MCP Server enables engineering teams to build their own integrations rather than waiting for official implementations, especially for platforms like Microsoft Teams that don't yet have MCP servers available.

 ### Supported Providers

-- ✅ **Google Chat** - Complete implementation with comprehensive API support
+- ✅ **Google Chat MCP Server** - Complete implementation with comprehensive API support
-- 🔄 **Slack** - Planned
+- 🔄 **Slack MCP Server** - Planned
-- 📝 **Microsoft Teams** - Planned (will use Microsoft Graph API)
+- 📝 **Microsoft Teams MCP Server** - Planned (will use Microsoft Graph API)

 ### Key Benefits